 What is Object Storage?

-Object storage, also known as object-based storage or cloud storage, is a way of addressing and manipulating data storage as objects.
+Object storage, also known as object-based storage, object data storage or cloud storage, is a way of addressing and manipulating data storage as objects.
 Objects are kept inside a single repository and are not nested in a folder inside other folders.

 Each object has a distinct global identifier or key that is unique within its namespace.
 The access method for object is via URL, which allows object storage to abstract multiple regions, data centers and nodes, for essentially unlimited capacity behind a simple namespace.